Find out more here about how to fight charges under Penal Code 22610, which handles the illegal ownership of stun guns, with the Simmrin Law Group.

 Defenses Against a PC 22610 Accusation in California

-A criminal defense lawyer in Los Angeles can help if you have been accused of the illegal possession of a stun gun.
-If applicable, we can work to show that you were legally allowed to own a stun gun by showing that you:
+A criminal defense lawyer in Los Angeles can help if you have been accused of the illegal possession of a stun gun or taser.
+If applicable, we can work to demonstrate that you were legally allowed to own the weapon by showing that you:

 - Had parental permission (if you are under 16 years old)